-Many modern websites apply depth and realism to their images as a way to merge the digital and physical worlds.
+Many modern websites apply depth and realism to their images to merge the digital and physical worlds.
 This may be in the form of 3D illustrations, icons, or buttons.
 Cut-out photos and drop-shadowed images also achieve the same effect.

 Elevated illustrations enhance the way people see images and emphasise a well-designed website.
 Below is a sample Sitebeat template that uses this design technique:

-- Adding a Panel or Slider to Hold Photos
+- Add a Panel or Slider to Hold Photos

-- Setting a Photo as Your Block's Background
+- Set a Photo as Your Block's Background

-A grid — which is an imaginary plane with vertical and horizontal lines — helps designers to layout elements on a page.
-In Sitebeat, you can use grids to ensure that Features, or design elements, are symmetrically placed.
+A grid — an imaginary plane with vertical and horizontal lines — helps designers layout elements on a page.
+In Sitebeat, you can use grids to ensure that features or design elements, are symmetrically placed.
 Refer to the guide below:

 Overlapping design elements, or even the illusion of it, can enhance your website’s aesthetic, but make sure to execute it well to avoid disrupting the user experience.
 Here's a sample from a Sitebeat template:

-We’ve seen a comeback of retro/vintage styles among modern website designs.
-This design trend — which uses colour schemes and typography that were popular in the past — bring a certain kind of nostalgia to visitors.
+We’ve seen a comeback of retro or vintage styles among modern website designs.
+This design trend — which uses colour schemes and typography that were popular in the past — brings a certain nostalgia to visitors.
 It also makes a unique mix of the post-digital era and today’s modern world, like this sample Sitebeat template:

 To incorporate retro design elements to your Sitebeat website, you only need to access the Theme option through the Sitebeat Editor.
 Refer to the following guide:

-A monochromatic design makes a memorable website, which is why many modern websites have gone with the trend.
-Some even opt to not use any colour at all, except for neutrals like black and white.
+A monochromatic design makes a unique website, which is why many modern websites have gone with the trend.
+Some even opt not to use any colour at all, except for neutrals like black and white.

-Limiting to one colour helps keep your branding intact and gives a clean, minimalist appeal, like this sample template from Sitebeat:
+Limiting to one colour helps keep your branding intact.
+It gives a clean, minimalist appeal, like this sample template from Sitebeat: